You Are Children of Light

 But if you bite and devour one another, be careful that you don’t consume one another.

-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith,
+Following the Spirit within is seeking love, joy, peace, patience, kindness, goodness, faith,

 Let’s not become conceited, provoking one another, and envying one another.